JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7886 days**.

-And here is a just a random fact -  **The largest diamond found in the United States was a 40.23 carat white diamond.
-It was found in 1924 and nicknamed the "Uncle Sam."**.
+And here is a just a random fact -  **More than $1 billion is spent each year on neck ties in the United States**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)